-During the rest of the show we discussed the Mayweather/McGregor fight, practiced our death metal growls, and gave away tickets to see WWE Live on Sept.
-4 at Mayo Civic Center in Rochester.
+During the rest of the show we discussed the death of Stan Lee, weighed the pros and cons of becoming a professional clown, and gave away tickets to WWE Smackdown Live at Target Center in Minneapolis.
+Happy Thanksgiving, Turkeys!

 The Five Count recently had the chance to speak to speak again with the one and only E.G. Daily.
 E.G. is best know for her starring in films like Pee-Wee’s Big Adventure, Better Off Dead, Valley Girl, and The Devil’s Rejects.
 She is also a successful musician and has provided the voices for several animated shows, including “Tommy Pickles” in Rugrats and “Buttercup” in The Powerpuff Girls.
 Her new single So Pretty is available now!
 Also, check out her So Pretty Kickstarter Campaign!

 This installment of The Five Count featured an exclusive interview with actor Mario Van Peebles.
 Mario is best known for his roles in films like New Jack City, Rappin’, Heartbreak Ridge, and Jaws: The Revenge.
 During the show he discussed why he enjoys working on independent films, how making the film Rappin’ led to directing his own films, and his new movie Armed.
 Get your copy today!

 During the rest of the show we announced our new line of T-shirts, discussed the similarities between us and Insane Clown Posse, and played the entire soundtrack to Rappin’.
 Afterwards, we decided to join the U.S. Air Force!